DaisyMeadow/EGM722_Assessment/output_files/README.md

 # output_files folder
-This folder will fill with output maps/data once the analysis/analyses have been run.
+This folder will fill with output maps/data once the analysis has been undertaken.